 Within industry, you focus on core areas of the business rather than working with multiple clients.
 A good client portfolio in practice will ensure you have a variety of work.
-However, a busy group function of a successful corporate will also provide a wide spectrum of work.
+However, a busy group function of a successful corporate business will also provide a wide spectrum of work across different tax heads.

 Notwithstanding differences in culture between different companies and different firms, there is a major difference in culture when comparing practice to industry.
 With a practice background, you come from a culture where you trained with similar people within a very collegiate environment.

 A move to industry means that you will now be part of a wider business setting.
 Tax can be perceived in a different context and you may even feel like you’re at the bottom of the ladder again.

 You are more likely to progress your career within tax if you stay in practice.
 A move to industry may afford you the chance to move into operational roles, and possibly out of tax.
 It is often argued that working in industry is more commercial than working in practice.
 Yes, whilst you will be more exposed to commercial teams and commercial elements of work within industry, it’s not conclusive to state it’s a more commercial role; again, it varies from firm to firm.
 Tax professionals in practice must be commercial to be able to deliver tax commercial solutions to their clients within an ever changing climate and also, in some firms, essentially running their own business, including business development, people management, invoicing clients etc.

 Tax is tax, right?
 In this changing business landscape, the role of the tax practitioner and the role of the in-house tax advisor seem to be constantly shifting and reversing.
 With so many different outsourcing agreements, it’s not as easy to define roles.